bashairfan0911/E-commerce-Prod/kubernetes/README.md

-# Wanderlust Deployment on Kubernetes
+# EkoMart - E-Commerce Platform Deployment on Kubernetes

-### In this project, we will learn about how to deploy wanderlust application on Kubernetes.
+### In this project, we will learn about how to deploy EkoMart - E-Commerce Platform application on Kubernetes.

 ### Pre-requisites to implement this project:
 -  Create 2 AWS EC2 instance (Ubuntu) with instance type t2.medium and root volume 29GB.
--  Setup <a href="https://github.com/DevMadhup/wanderlust/blob/devops/kubernetes/kubeadm.md"><u> Kubeadm </a></u>
+-  Setup <a href="https://github.com/bashairfan0911/E-commerce-Prod/blob/dev/kubernetes/kubeadm.md"><u> Kubeadm </a></u>

 #
 ## Steps for Kubernetes deployment: